plxtra/plxtra.github.io/src/content/docs/using/deploy/index.md

 One of the largest challenges in working with a system like Plxtra is configuring and installing/deploying it.
 There are numerous components/services to install and lots to configure.
 Configuring and assembling a system from scratch can take a significant amount of time even for an experienced Plxtra developer - it would be daunting for someone new to Plxtra.

-To reduce this barrier, Plxtra is deployed via Docker containers and provides scripts to build the images and deploy them:
+To reduce this barrier, Plxtra is fully containerised and provides scripts to deploy and configure its services.

 This section describes how Plxtra Docker images can be deployed with Plxtra deployment scripts.
 See ["Publish to Docker Registry"](/source/publish/) for instructions on how to create the Docker images.